 Making a claim – tips to make sure you are paid

 - Before you travel, make sure you know what evidence you will need to make a successful claim.
 If you are travelling with expensive items that you wish to cover, it is likely you will need original receipts or proof of ownership.
 Similarly, in the event of an accident, you may need to obtain police and medical reports to validate your claim

 - Contact your insurer as soon as possible.
 Don't leave it till you get home to speak with your insurer – contact them as soon as possible so you know exactly what they require for your claim to be paid

 - Co-operate.
 Make an effort to work closely with your insurer to provide them with everything they need for your claim

 - Get evidence from officials.
-If you are trying to claim for loss or theft, or damage to your rental vehicle or luggage, receive an official report from the local policy a representative from your transport official
+If you are trying to claim for loss or theft, or damage to your rental vehicle or luggage, you'll most likely need an official report from the local police or a representative from your transport office

 - Take your time with the claims documents.
 Make an effort to fill out all the necessary documentation as best you can and provide all the necessary supporting documentation on time

 *Prices correct as of February 2015 Picture: Shutterstock